fmpanelli/md-tools/README.md

 # md-tools
-Toolls and utilities for markdown
+Tools and utilities for markdown